comic-git/comic_git_docs/additional-information/migrating-to-1.1.md

 Update any custom notes, scripts, shortcuts, or external tooling that still points to the old paths.

+Also note that local builds now write the finished site into `build` by default unless you explicitly override `OUTPUT_DIR`.

+Version 1.1 also expects your repo to contain a `your_content/site_root/` folder.
+If that folder is missing, create it and move any files in your repository root directory to that folder that need to show up at the root directory on your site.
+Common files that need to live there are `favicon.ico`, `.nojekyll`, and `CNAME`.

 Common path updates:

 * `comic_git_engine\scripts\build_site.py` is now `comic_git_engine\src\build\build_site.py`